Cannabidiol (CBD): The Omnipresent Cannabinoid

-Cannabidiol (CBD) is a chemical compound derived from cannabis.
-Unlike tetrahydrocannabinol (THC), cannabidiol is not psychoactive.
-It antagonizes the THC-targeted receptors to minimize the negative impacts of marijuana, such as anxiety and paranoia.
+Cannabidiol (CBD) is a chemical compound (a cannabinoid, specifically a phytocannabinoid) derived from cannabis.
+Unlike tetrahydrocannabinol (THC), CBD is not psychoactive (it can’t get you high).
+In marijuana, it antagonizes the THC-targeted receptors to minimize negative impacts, such as anxiety and paranoia.

-Cannabidiol is found in the stalk, the seeds, and the flower of the cannabis plant.
-It occurs in large quantities in the cannabis plant, quite unlike the hundreds of cannabinoids that exist.
-Because of this property, it is quite easy to get it extracted in the form of cannabis oil.
+CBD is found in the stalk, the seeds, and the flower of the cannabis plant.
+It occurs in large quantities in the cannabis plant, quite unlike the many other hundreds of cannabinoids that exist.
+Because of this, it is quite easy to extract it into the form of cannabis oil.

 Once it is extracted, it may be processed and ultimately converted to other products such as capsules or liquids, or purified to its crystalline form.

-Cannabidiol works with the endocannabinoid system.
-It is through this system that it exerts its effects on the human body.
-The endocannabinoid system is present in all mammals and is involved in the regulation of a number of body functions such as sleep, mood, appetite, production of hormones, and regulation of immune and nervous system responses.
+Cannabidiol works with the endocannabinoid system (ECS).
+It is through this system that it exerts its therapeutic effects on the human body.
+The ECS is present in all mammals and is involved in the regulation of a number of body functions such as sleep, mood, appetite, production of hormones, and regulation of immune and nervous system responses.
 By regulating these functions, CBD helps maintain the body’s homeostasis.
-In order to obtain homeostasis, CBD degrades a brain chemical responsible for mental function and mood thus minimizing the psychoactive symptoms (the legal amount of THC (the psychoactive component of cannabis) in CBD is less than or equal to .3%).

-Relief of anxiety: Cannabidiol may be effective in the management of anxiety.
+Relief of anxiety: CBD may be effective in the management of anxiety.
 Researchers are of the opinion that it may alter the reception of the brain’s receptors to serotonin.
-A study has found that a dose of 600mg of cannabidiol helped people with social anxiety issues to deliver a speech.
-Other studies conducted have shown that cannabidiol may help in anxiety relief by:
+A study has found that a dose of 600 mg of CBD helped people with social anxiety issues to deliver a speech.
+Other studies conducted have shown that CBD may help in anxiety relief by:

 - Stress reduction